saloniojh/Fitness-Tracker-App/README.md

-# Healthy Habits - A Full Stack Fitness Tracker App
----

-This application allows users to register and login to a Healthy Habits account.
-A user's BMI and daily EER and DRI requirements are calculated (based on USDA guidelines) upon registration which are reflected under their personal dashboard.
-Food and exercise goals are then added under the Food and Exercise tabs.
-User's can edit their settings which will be reflected back to their dashboard and goals.
-Food consumption and exercises can be tracked under the Exercise and Food tabs which will be recorded under their goals.
-Users can then choose to share their progress which will then be reflected under Shared Updates.
-Goals will decrease as users meet them.
+This application enables users to create and manage a **Healthy Habits** account.
+Upon registration, users' **BMI**, **daily EER**, and **DRI requirements** (based on USDA guidelines) are calculated and displayed on their personalized dashboard.
+Users can set and manage their **food** and **exercise goals** through dedicated tabs.
+Settings can be updated, and changes will reflect on their dashboard and goals.
+The app allows users to track food intake and exercises, which are recorded under their respective goals, and progress is shared under **Shared Updates** as goals are achieved.

-Users can also search for other users and add them as friends.
-A request will be sent which can be found under Pending Requests.
-Once accepted, friends can be found under Friends.
-Friends can view each other's shared progress.
+Users can search for and connect with others by sending friend requests, which appear in **Pending Requests**.
+Once accepted, friends are listed under **Friends**, and they can view each other's shared progress.

-This app utilizes the MEVN stack - MongoDB, Express, Vue.js and Node.js.
+This application is built using the **MEVN stack** (MongoDB, Express, Vue.js, and Node.js).

+### Features:
+- **Personal Dashboard**: Displays BMI, EER, DRI, and goals.
+- **Goal Management**: Set, update, and track food and exercise goals.
+- **Progress Sharing**: Share progress updates with others.
+- **Social Features**: Add friends, view shared progress, and manage friend requests.

-For Project Setup, read the README.md file under the client folder.
+For **project setup**, refer to the `README.md` file in the **client** folder.

-Stay tuned for more updates!
+Stay tuned for exciting updates and features!